wilsonliaows/docs/workbot/workbot-examples.md

 ## Detailed walkthrough of a sample recipe

-Let's go through [this recipe](https://www.workato.com/recipes/539920-approve-reject-dsr-acme360#recipe) in detail.
+Let's go through [this recipe](https://www.workato.com/recipes/539920-approve-reject-dsr-acme360#recipe) in detail to see a particular scenario where workbot helps the user.

 Once you open the link, click on the *Use this recipe* button located on the top right hand corner of the page.